pursuit-nw-accelerator/crud-takehome-challenge/README.md

 ## How to start
-run 'npm -i' to install all required dependencies first. run 'npm run start' to run the server. (p.s for monitoring purpose, i recommand to use this script)
+run 'npm -i' to install all required dependencies first. run 'npm run start' to run the server. (p.s for monitoring purpose, i recommand to use this script) you can type 'localhost:9000' in your browser to access the server locally.

 ##Routes
 home ('/') will check current status of the server.